microsoft/devhome/tools/SetupFlow/DevHome.SetupFlow.UnitTest/TestingScenarios/Repository.md

 1. If the user is logged in to the repository provider, clicking on the "Account" tab brings the user to the list of repos they have access to.

 #### Multiple enabled providers
 1. The account tab displays a list of all enabled providers the user can choose.
-The names displayed is the long form.
-Example "Dev Home GitHub Extension (dev)" and not "Github"
+The names displayed are the long form.
+Example "Dev Home GitHub Extension (Dev)" and not "GitHub".

 ### Misc
 1. User can edit a repository’s full path on their disk drive